 During the day, the heat and crowds can be intense.
 At night, cool breezes and quieter alleys allow you to take in the details—the hand-chiseled woodwork, the calligraphy on old doors, the smell of roasted nuts mingling with frankincense.
 It’s the perfect time to explore without distraction.

-What to see around Khan el-Khalili at night?
+What is there to see around Khan el-Khalili at night?

 Khan el-Khalili is located in the heart of Islamic Cairo, meaning you’re surrounded by centuries of history and stunning architecture just steps away.
 This area is like an open-air museum.